tinnuadan/PathFixer/README.md

-# pathfixer README
+# PathFixer

-Convert forward, backward and doubleslashes
+Handling different kind of slashes in paths

 ## Features
+* Convert all slashes to forward slashes
+* Convert all slashes to backward slashes
+* Convert all slashes to double backward slashes